-The Lindenwood University Master of Arts in Education with an emphasis in Early Interventions in Autism and Sensory Impairments program provides early childhood professionals like you with training to partner with parents of young children who have learning needs in the area of autism and/or sensory impairment.
+The Lindenwood University Master of Arts in Education with an emphasis in Early Interventions in Autism and Sensory Impairments program provides training to partner with parents of young children who have learning needs in the area of autism and/or sensory impairment.
 The need for specialized teacher training in early interventions is evidenced through the increasing prevalence of children born prematurely with low birth weights with co-occurrence of one or more developmental disabilities.

-Potential candidates for this program include teachers, paraprofessionals, parents, speech and language therapists, and related services professionals, certified PreK-12 teachers, certified VI teachers who want to learn more about autism and sensory impairments, sign language professionals with a BA degree, and early childhood professionals who may not hold Missouri Department of Elementary and Secondary Education teacher certification but hold a BA degree in early childhood or special education.
+Many of our candidates have backgrounds in non-profit agencies, child development, psychology, social work, communication disorders, and special education.
+Graduates of our program include pre-grade 8 teachers, paraprofessionals, parents, speech and language therapists, and related services professionals, certified VI teachers who want to learn more about autism and sensory impairments, sign language professionals with a BA degree, and early childhood professionals.
+As MO DESE does not require teacher certification to work in the early interventions field, teacher certification is not included nor required for this program.

 For questions, please contact Dr. Rebecca Panagos at (636) 949-4959.